German minister sees COVID-19 vaccine shortage well into April

 “We will still have at least 10 tough weeks with a shortage of vaccine,” Jens Spahn said in a Tweet, adding the meeting should focus on how Europe gets its fair share of shots and what can be done to support the process.

-A spokesman for Chancellor Angela Merkel said she backed the proposal and planning for the summit was already underway.
+Germany, like the rest of the European Union, is scrambling to obtain shots as the West’s biggest drugmakers slow deliveries to the bloc due to production problems.

-On Thursday, Germany’s top-selling Bild newspaper described the problem of procuring enough vaccines as a “scandal,” while a poll for the Frankfurter Allgemeine Zeitung said approval for the government’s coronavirus policy had fallen to 49%, its lowest level since the pandemic began.
+Germany’s top-selling Bild newspaper described the problem of procuring enough vaccines as a “scandal”.

+Meanwhile, popular approval of the government’s handling of the coronavirus crisis has dropped to 49%, its lowest since the start of the pandemic, a poll for the Frankfurter Allgemeine Zeitung showed.

 Spahn said he wanted to invite pharmaceutical companies and vaccine manufacturers to a meeting to discuss the way forward, adding he recognised vaccine production was complex and production could not be built up in a few weeks.